simonmichael/hledger/hledger/hledger.m4.md

 ### Assertions and ordering

-hledger sorts an account's postings and assertions first by date and then (for postings on the same day) by parse order.
-Note this is different from Ledger, which sorts assertions only by parse order.
-(Also, Ledger assertions do not see the accumulated effect of repeated postings to the same account within a transaction.)

-So, hledger balance assertions keep working if you reorder differently-dated transactions within the journal.
-But if you reorder same-dated transactions or postings, assertions might break and require updating.
-This order dependence does bring an advantage: precise control over the order of postings and assertions within a day, so you can assert intra-day balances.
+hledger calculates and checks an account's balance assertions in date order (and when there are multiple assertions on the same day, in parse order).
+Note this is different from Ledger, which checks assertions always in parse order, ignoring dates.

+This means in hledger you can freely reorder transactions, postings, or files, and balance assertions will usually keep working.
+The exception is when you reorder multiple postings on the same day, to the same account, which have balance assertions; those will likely need updating.

 ### Assertions and multiple included files